Tibinsunny/enumcrt/README.md

 # About Enumcrt
-Enumcrt is a python tool designed to enumerate subdomains of websites using CRTSH.The entire traffic sent to enumcrt gets reflected in the website crtsh.CRTSH is a  Certificate Transparency (CT) website which is used to perform a Certificate Search.
+Enumcrt is a python tool designed to enumerate subdomains of websites using CRTSH.The traffic sent to enumcrt.py gets reflected in the website crtsh.CRTSH is a  Certificate Transparency (CT) website which is used to perform a Certificate Search.
 This simple python tool scrapes the website and loads all subdomain obtain as result.

 # Enumcrt overload